 Abdominal point tenderness is the pain you feel when pressure is placed over a certain part of the belly area (abdomen).

-The abdomen is an area of the body a doctor can easily examine by touch.
-The health care provider can feel growths and organs in the belly area and find where you feel pain.
+The abdomen is an area of the body a health care provider can easily examine by touch.
+The provider can feel growths and organs in the belly area and find where you feel pain.

 Abdominal tenderness can be mild to severe.
 Rebound tenderness occurs when the tissue that lines the abdominal cavity (the peritoneum) is irritated, inflamed, or infected.
 This is called peritonitis.

 Get emergency medical help right away if you have abdominal point tenderness.

 Your provider will examine you and gently push on places on your belly.
 People with peritonitis will often tense the abdominal muscles when the area is touched.
 This is called guarding.